wanderer-moe/api/README.md

 #### Wrangler

-Configuration is in `wrangler.toml` - this includes the R2 Bucket and D1 Database.
+Configuration is in `wrangler.toml` - this includes the R2 Bucket.

 -   Run `wrangler dev` to preview locally.
 -   Run `wrangler deploy` to publish to Cloudflare Workers.